Physical Security MindMap

 Introduction

-Hey, I’m Rob Witcher, and I’m here to help YOU pass the CISSP exam.
-We are going to go through a review of the major malware, and anti-malware topics in Domain 7, to understand how they interrelate, and to guide your studies and help you pass the CISSP exam.
+Hey, I’m Rob Witcher from Destination Certification, and I’m here to help YOU pass the CISSP exam.
+We are going to go through a review of the major topics related to physical security in Domain 3, to understand how they interrelate, and to guide your studies.

-This is the third of six videos for domain 7.
+This is the final ninth of 9 videos for domain 3.
 I have included links to the other MindMap videos in the description below.
+These MindMaps are one part of our complete CISSP MasterClass.

 Physical Security